bucketeer-io/android-client-sdk/README.md

 ### Development with Android Studio

-Open Android Studio and import `bucketeer-android-sdk`.
+Open Android Studio and import `android-client-sdk`.

 ### Development with command line